Feeling the need to fill the silence with things that don’t matter while not caring to talk about the things that do matter

 For introverts, it doesn’t get more annoying than a parade of empty small talk.

 Some people are open books; they’ll talk about anything and everything.
-These people are not introverts, who are, in general, private about personal matters and feel incredibly self-conscious when those details are laid bare.
+These people are probably not introverts, who are, in general, private about personal matters and can feel incredibly self-conscious when those details are laid bare for all to see.
 Plus, see #7 — gossip falls under the “things that don’t matter” category.
-Sure, everyone loves a juicy tidbit from time to time, but when that’s the only conversation topic, introverts get annoyed fast.
+Sure, everyone loves a juicy tidbit from time to time, but when that’s the only conversation topic, introverts will probably get annoyed fast.

 9. Monopolizing the conversation

 You’ve heard it before: Many introverts are good listeners who avoid interrupting others.
 Yet this doesn’t mean introverts don’t want to talk at all.
 Although we “quiet ones” have passions, beliefs, and opinions — often strongly held — we’re not the type to force them on others.
 For introverts, it’s extremely annoying when someone shares every little thought on their mind but doesn’t give them any conversational real estate in return.